jorisroovers/gitlint/docs/configuration.md

 # By default gitlint will ignore squash commits.
 Set to 'false' to disable.
 # ignore-squash-commits=true

+# Ignore any data send to gitlint via stdin
+# ignore-stdin=true

 # Enable debug mode (prints more output).
 Disabled by default.
 # debug=true